 Sous-Vide Flank SteakJump to Recipe

-I started experimenting with Sous-Vide cooking last year and it has since become one of my favorite techniques in my kitchen.
-It sounds fancy and you do need some equipment for it, but once you get the setup, it’s actually one of the easiest ways to prepare food because there’s almost zero chance for error.
+I started experimenting with Sous-Vide cooking a few years ago and it has since become one of my favorite techniques in my kitchen.
+It sounds fancy and you do need some equipment for it, but once you get the setup, it’s actually one of the easiest ways to prepare recipes like this Sous Vide Flank Steak because there’s almost zero chance for error.

 Last fall I was sent a few copies of Sous-Vide Magazine and was immediately blown away by the content.
 For one, it’s so beautiful it’s almost an art book.
 The photography makes me hungry.
 But mostly, I like the recipes.
 They are tailored specifically for sous-vide cooking which is definitely a niche, but if you are willing to dive into the world of sous-vide, I think you’ll find that you can easily make some stunning dishes.